santiment/academy/README.md

 Also, need to add a reference to the article file in category root article (see examples in `src/docs/metrics/index.md`)

-> If you can't find appropriate category for your article, pls, write to @Nastya or someone from frontend.
+> If you can't find appropriate category for your article, please, write to @Nastya or someone from frontend.
 We will discuss it and help with icon

 ---